 Delft3D 4 consists of a number of well-tested and validated programmes, which are linked to and integrated with one-another:

 Especially designed for consultants and engineers, the Graphical User Interface (GUI) of Delft3D 4 (structured) allows to visualize model input, reference data and simulation results as time series and animations.

 The moving image of the flows in and out of an estuary, for instance, can be observed and examined in gradual, fast forward and fast backward mode.
 The user can also gather a wide, overhead perspective of his entire system or, by contrast, zoom in on a site of particular relevance or difficulty.

 Delft3D 4 is open to various data visualizations.
 One of the most powerful tools is the option to export data to Google Earth, using OpenEarth Tools.

-Deltares organizes an annual international Delft3D user meeting as part of the Delft Software Days (DSD-INT).
-Several smaller Delft3D user meetings are organized at international conferences worldwide.
+Deltares organises an annual international Delft3D user meeting as part of the Delft Software Days (DSD-INT).
+Several smaller Delft3D user meetings are organised at international conferences worldwide.
 These are excellent venues for receiving updates on the latest developments and for meeting other Delft3D users.